spitzerUH/distributed_systems/README.md

 At first install python with your prefered method.
 You can manage different versions with ```pyenv``` and use it to install latest version ```pyenv install 3.13:latest```, also it is advised to use virtualenv for the project.
 You can create one with ```pyenv virtualenv 3.13 distributed_systems``` and then activate it ```pyenv activate distributed_systems```.

+After python is installed, there are some requirements to install.
+Use command ```pip install -r requirements.txt``` to install tested versions of libraries.

+Use ```python signaling/server.py``` to run the server.

 ## Game clients

 Clients initialize the communication using websockets to form a peer-to-peer communication implemented with WebRTC.